 To earn a certificate, students complete the required and elective courses as listed with a grade of P (pass).
-The exception is for WFPR 100 and/or WFPR 101 courses.
-If those courses are required or listed as an elective, students will not receive a grade and instead must complete at least 36 hours in either WFPR 100 or WFPR 101.
+The exception is for WFPR 100 Career Skills and Resource Lab and/or WFPR 101 Virtual Career Skills and Resource Lab courses.
+If those courses are required or listed as an elective, students will not receive a grade and instead must complete at least 36 hours in either WFPR 100 Career Skills and Resource Lab or WFPR 101 Virtual Career Skills and Resource Lab.
 For programs/courses that allow credit for prior learning, at least 75% of all course work must be completed at North Orange Continuing Education.

-Code Title Hours

-Core Courses

-MEDA 101 Computers in Healthcare and EHR, Introduction 36
+Code Title Hours Core Courses MEDA 101 Computers in Healthcare and EHR, Introduction 36 FSRV 100 Introduction to Funeral Service Practice 60 FSRV 110 Communication Skills for the Funeral Assistant 60

-Total Hours 336 FSRV 126 Funeral Service Practices and Procedures II 60 FSRV 120 Funeral Service Operations 60 FSRV 125 Funeral Service Practices and Procedures I 60 FSRV 110 Communication Skills for the Funeral Assistant 60 FSRV 100 Introduction to Funeral Service Practice 60
+Total Hours 336 FSRV 126 Funeral Service Practices and Procedures II 60 FSRV 120 Funeral Service Operations 60 FSRV 125 Funeral Service Practices and Procedures I 60

+First Year

 First Semester Hours Second Semester Hours

 FSRV 100 60 FSRV 120 60

 MEDA 101 36 FSRV 110 60

 FSRV 125 60 FSRV 126 60

 156 180